pandas-dev/pandas/doc/source/development/contributing.rst

 extensions, which means you need a C compiler.
 This process depends on which platform you're using.

+For Mac users, you will need to install the Apple Developer Tools.
+Once you have done that, the easiest thing is to use `cc` (the clang LLVM compiler), from the command line.

 For Windows developers, when using Python 3.5 and later, it is sufficient to install `Visual Studio 2017 <https://visualstudio.com/>`_ with the **Python development workload** and the **Python native development tools**